 We would like to thank Mohsen Ghaffari for pointing out that the randomized lower bound implies a better deterministic lower bound, and Seth Pettie for pointing out that the bound is tight for trees, as well as for many other helpful comments.
-Many thanks also to Laurent Feuilloley and Tuomo Lempiäinen for comments and discussions.
-This work was supported in part by the Academy of Finland, Grants 285721 and 314888.
+Many thanks also to Laurent Feuilloley and Tuomo Lempiäinen for comments and discussions, and to the reviewers of the previous versions of this work for their numerous helpful suggestions.

+This work was supported in part by the Academy of Finland, Grants 285721 and 314888 and the Project ESTATE (ANR-16-CE25-0009-03).